 Advancing our understanding of digital inequalities in political news audiences requires addressing a key issue that has arisen in the incidental exposure literature.
 This work has primarily focused on the ‘demand side’ of news exposure.
 Studies have operationalized incidental exposure as instances in which an individual was exposed to news when they were not motivated to do so.
 In foregrounding the role of individual motivation, incidental exposure becomes primarily a function of the psychology of news consumers.
 Yet the novelty of digital media lies in the confluence of ‘demand-side’ factors with changes in the ‘supply side’ of the equation.
 Here, the very opportunity to incidentally encounter news (i.e., the supply of news) is shaped by a host of social, strategic, and algorithmic forces (Thorson, 2020; Thorson & Wells, 2016).
 As Kümpel (2020) argues, there is a need to focus on how the very opportunity for incidental exposure may be unequally distributed.
 This requires considering not only individual motivation, but also social and algorithmic forces as well (Thorson, 2020; Weeks & Lane, 2020).

 To address this challenge, we turn to Thorson's (2020) concept of ‘news attraction.’
-Thorson introduced the concept in order to better characterize the “shift in power toward a broader assemblage of actors” that play a role in the process of exposure to news and political information on social media platforms” (p.
+Thorson introduced the concept in order to better characterize the “shift in power toward a broader assemblage of actors that play a role in the process of exposure to news and political information on social media platforms” (p.
 1073).
 Drawing from dictionary definitions of ‘attraction’ that define the term as a force that attracts two objects or an evocation of interest, she argues the concept more accurately reflects the dynamics of news exposure in which platforms and curation algorithms play a critical role in the shaping news exposure through the datafication of user activity.
 In other words, individual activity creates a ‘force’ or ‘evocation’ that ultimately ‘attracts’ news and political information to the user.
 Thus, much of what scholars have considered to be incidental exposure is not necessarily encountered accidentally.
 Rather, these encounters often reflect individual’s previous news-related choices and behaviors (Thorson et al., 2021).
 Therefore, while news may be encountered in the course of doing something else, these encounters may not be entirely non-elective in that people previously have made choices that lead to them.
 Thus, on social media platforms, the object and temporality of choice is often displaced, and choices themselves may not pertain to specific pieces of news content but rather to ‘types’ or categories of content (Barnidge & Xenos, 2021).

 While Thorson (2020) offered ‘news attraction’ as a metaphor, we argue that it may also prove fruitful to develop the idea as an analytic concept in conjunction with incidental exposure.
-There is a need for such a conceptualization in the literature, because, as previously discussed, most models testing the equalizing or stratifying effects of incidental exposure focus solely on ‘demand-side’ factors such as self-reported interest, and generally consider incidental exposure (or its subsequent outcomes) among individuals with low interest to be evidence of equalizing effects (Barnidge, 2021; Fletcher & Nielsen, 2018).
-Yet, ‘news attraction’ helps integrate the ‘supply-side’ of news exposure by focusing attention on factors such as ego-centric social networks (Barnidge & Xenos, 2021) and algorithmic classification of users based on prior news-related activity (Thorson et al., 2021), and integrating these factors can further clarify whether incidental exposure closes or widens information gaps.
+There is a need for such a conceptualization in the literature, because, as previously discussed, most models testing the equalizing or stratifying effects of incidental exposure focus solely on ‘demand-side’ factors such as self-reported interest, and generally consider trait-like incidental exposure (or its subsequent outcomes) among individuals with low interest to be evidence of equalizing effects (Barnidge, 2021; Fletcher & Nielsen, 2018).
+Yet, ‘news attraction’ helps integrate the ‘supply-side’ of news exposure by focusing attention on factors such as ego-centric social networks (Barnidge & Xenos, 2021) and algorithmic classification of users based on prior news-related activity (Thorson et al., 2021), and integrating these factors can further clarify whether either trait- or state-level incidental exposure closes or widens information gaps.

 Dimensions of News Attraction